zh-zhang916/Tinnews/README.md

 # Tinnews
-The project is a tinder-like news app.
+The project is a tinder-like news android app.